casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 Use the below guides to set up your private network directories.
 You will find several main directories dedicated to different purposes.

 - Go through the [file location](/operators/setup/#file-locations) section to get an understanding of how the directories are created and managed in a Casper private network.
-- Refer to the [Setting up a new network](/operators/create/) guide to identify the required configuration files to set up a genesis block.
+- Refer to the [setting up a new network](/operators/create/) guide to identify the required configuration files to set up a genesis block.

 ## Step 3.
 Configuring the Genesis Block
 A Casper private network contains a different set of configurations when compared to the public network.
 In a private network, the `chainspec.toml` file contains the required configurations for the genesis process.

-You should add the below configuration options to `chainspec.toml` file inside the [private network directory](/#step-2-setting-up-the-directory).
+You should add the below configuration options to `chainspec.toml` file inside the [private network directory](/workflow/setup-private-network/#step-2-setting-up-the-directory).

 ### Unrestricted transfers config
 This option disables unrestricted transfers between normal accounts.
 A normal account user can not do a fund transfer when this attribute is set to false.
 Only administrators can transfer tokens freely between users and other administrators.